-The Predictive Index Behavioural AssessmentTM itself is an undeniably powerful tool; the statistics of past clients speak for themselves.
+The Predictive Index Behavioural powerful tool; the statistics of past clients speak for themselves.
 67% of companies using the PI Behavioural AssessmentTM tool expect a growth of +8% within the next year.

-"Before [taking the Becoming a PI PractitionerTM Workshop], training was kind of left aside.
+Before [taking the Drive Results with Talent Workshop], training was kind of left aside.
 No one really sat down for performance reviews."